Chesapeake Bay, Smith Mountain Lake, and the 2% Watercraft Tax

 Virginia Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Old Dominion.
+Common questions about financing a boat in Virginia.

-How much sales tax will I pay on a boat in Virginia?
+How much tax will I pay on a boat in Virginia?

-What credit score do I need for a boat loan in Virginia?
+What credit score do I need for a VA boat loan?

 Is boat insurance required in Virginia?